rust-lang/book/second-edition/src/ch17-00-oop.md

 > data and the procedures that operate on that data.
 The procedures are
 > typically called *methods* or *operations*.

-Under this definition, then, Rust is object-oriented: structs and enums hold data and `impl` blocks provide methods on structs and enums.
+Under this definition, then, Rust is object-oriented: structs and enums have data and `impl` blocks provide methods on structs and enums.
 Even though structs and enums with methods aren't *called* objects, they provide the same functionality that objects do, using the Gang of Four's definition of objects.